JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Adapting Existing Inversion Methods

 where $\theta_{G_i}$ represents trainable parameters of the generator $G_i$ that corresponds to the component $C_i$, and $\widehat{w}_i$s are output of the optimization.

 While direct fine-tuning allows the generator to overfit to the target image perfectly, it distorts the GAN manifold.
-In our case, allowing multiple GANs to fine-tune at once can result in loss of the priors and cross-contamination (see Fig.~\ref{fig:ffhq_abl} \emph{w/o D Loss}).
-Therefore, we rely on the discriminator loss to regularize the fine-tuning \cite{Feng2022NearPG}.
+In our case, allowing multiple GANs to fine-tune at once can result in loss of the priors and much greater cross-contamination (see Fig.~\ref{fig:ffhq_abl} \emph{w/o D Loss}) since we do not have any component-wise supervision for individual generators.
+Here, we leverage interesting fact about the presence of strong priors in GAN: since the discriminator of the GAN is trained to discriminate between real and fake samples, its knowledge about the \emph{realness} of a sample can be employed to ensure the prior remains preserved during generator fine-tuning.
+In practice, one can use the discriminator loss to regularize the fine-tuning~\citep{Feng2022NearPG}.
 While fine-tuning the generator around the $\widehat{w_i}$ pivot, we apply a new localized discriminator loss $\mathcal{L}_{LD}$, we refer to it as \emph{D Loss}.

-Specifically, we sample $n_a$ number of anchor latent codes in the close vicinity of our fixed $w-$code by interpolating $\widehat{w_i}$ with randomly sampled codes $w_k$.
-At each fine-tuning step, we pass the anchor codes through the generator and compute the discriminator loss on the resulting images, keeping the discriminator frozen: where $w_k$s are random latent codes, $G_i$ and $D_i$ are the generator and the discriminator for the component $C_i$ and $\beta$ determines the extent of interpolation, controlling the localization of our loss.
+Specifically, we sample $n_a$ number of anchor latent codes in the close vicinity of our fixed $w-$codes by interpolating $\widehat{w_i}$ with randomly sampled codes $w_k$.
+At each fine-tuning step, we pass the anchor codes through the generator and compute D loss on the resulting images, keeping the discriminator frozen: where $w_k$s are random latent codes, $G_i$ and $D_i$ are the generator and the discriminator for the component $C_i$ and $\beta$ determines the extent of interpolation, controlling the localization of our loss.
 Our fine-tuning formulation thus becomes: where $\mathcal{L}_G$ is the generator loss as defined in Eq.~\ref{eq:gf}.
-As discussed in the Ablation study (Sec.~\ref{sec:ablation}), the $\mathcal{L}_{LD}$ loss helps maintaining the GAN priors during optimization even as multiple generators are fine-tuned together.
+As discussed in the ablation study (Sec.~\ref{sec:ablation}), the $\mathcal{L}_{LD}$ loss ensures that images with latents close to the pivot maintain realism, preserving the generator’s priors during the optimization even as multiple generators are fine-tuned together.